JoyIbe/Tracking-Social-Media-Engagement/README.md

-# Social Media Entertainment Analysis Using Figma and Power BI (Zefas/Data Crunch Challenge)
+# Social Media Entertainment Analysis Using Figma and Power BI for Zefas/Data Crunch

 ## Table of Contents